timbjames/timbjames.github.com/_posts/2015-08-14-handy-git-command-reference.md

 ### Branching

+`git branch` - Lists all the current branch's within the repository.

 `git branch newbranch` - Creates a new branch named "newbranch".

 `git checkout newbranch` - Switches to the "newbranch" branch.
 All changes and commits will now be to this branch.